spaceml-org/karman/README.md

 Its main goal is to improve our understanding and modeling of thermospheric density variations due to the Sun's influence.
 Furthermore, it also has the objective to provide a shared framework where people can design, train and benchmark their own thermospheric density models.

+One of our pre-trained forecasting model is also currently being supported and visualized in SWxTREC: https://swx-trec.com/karman.

 ## Goals

 * Release of ML models to nowcast & forecast thermospheric density changes from solar and geomagnetic data, trained on precise orbit determination (POD)-derived thremospheric density measurements.